School Position on Bullying

 - Children who have been affected by bullying will meet with the principal or deputy principal at least once weekly for three weeks following the initial investigation.
 These meetings will assist the teachers in ascertaining if the bullying behaviour has ceased and also assist the children in overcoming the effects of the bullying behaviour and in re-establishing relationships in so far as this is practicable.
 Records of these meetings will be retained.

-- The school will seek additional resources including low incidence teaching hours and/or SNA support(s) if and when the relevant teachers have ongoing concerns about the behaviour of a child.
+- The school will seek additional resources and/or SNA support(s) if and when the relevant teachers have ongoing concerns about the behaviour of a child.

 - It will be made clear that pupils who reform are not punished and will have “a clean sheet”.